scikit-hep/awkward/README.md

 # Roadmap

-Since [version 0.4.0](https://github.com/scikit-hep/awkward-1.0/releases/tag/0.4.0), Awkward Array has been compiled with [pybind11 2.6.0](https://github.com/pybind/pybind11/releases/tag/v2.6.0).
-Any changes will be posted here.
+Since [version 0.4.0](https://github.com/scikit-hep/awkward-1.0/releases/tag/0.4.0), Awkward Array has been compiled with versions of pybind11 that have [ABI version 4](https://github.com/pybind/pybind11/blob/v2.6.2/include/pybind11/detail/internals.h#L152-L153).
+Any other Python extension built with pybind11 ABI version 4 can consume and produce Awkward Arrays in the way [described here](https://github.com/scikit-hep/awkward-1.0/tree/main/dependent-project).

 The table below indicates when interface-breaking changes are planned; each is discussed in pull requests and issues.
 It doesn't include new additions that don't interfere with old behavior or corrections to bugs (i.e. behaviors that were _never_ intended and fixed immediately).
 Each deprecated feature is announced by a `FutureWarning` that indicates the target removal version/date.